codewars/blog/content/2018/2018-04-16_next-gen-code-execution-engine/index.md

-+++
+---
-title = "Next Gen Code Execution Engine is Live!" description = "We are pleased to announce that we have recently replaced our code execution engine with our 3rd generation code runner engine."
+description: We are pleased to announce that we have recently replaced our code execution engine with our 3rd generation code runner engine.

-[taxonomies]
-tags = ["changelog", "runner", "new-language"]
-+++
+taxonomies:
+  tags:
+  - changelog
+  - runner
+  - new-language
+title: Next Gen Code Execution Engine is Live!
+---

 {{ figure(src="top.png") }}